Green's Function Methods for Computing Supercurrents in Josephson Junctions: Stationary ac Regime (Finite Bias)

 where $V_{a,a'}(t,t_1) = U_{a,a'}(t)\, \tau_3\, \delta(t-t_1)$.
 As discussed in Sec.~\ref{sec:gaugeout}, we gauge out the voltage bias.
 Using Dyson's equation and the Langreth rules \cite{Haug-Jauho2008}, we can obtain an equation for the lesser Green's function,

 where we dropped the time arguments and integrals for simplicity.
-In Eq.~(\ref{eq:Glesser-ac}) and hereafter, lower case $g$ denotes a bare Green's function (i.e., in the absence of coupling $U$), and $a$, $b$, $c$, and $d$ are indices for lead channels on $R$ and $L$.
-For the sake of compactness, we will drop these indices and only indicate their domain.
+In Eq.~(\ref{eq:Glesser-ac}) and hereafter, lower case $g$ denotes a bare Green's function (i.e., in the absence of coupling $U$), and $a$, $b$, $c$, and $d$ are indices for lead $R$ and $L$ channels.
+For simplicity, we will drop these indices and only indicate their domain.

 One can show that the lesser Green's function satisfies the general relation \cite{Haug-Jauho2008}

 Because $V$ involves tunneling between different leads, it has non-vanishing retarded and advanced components only when the lead indices are from different domains ($R$ or $L$).
 Then, the lesser Green's function between the left and right leads in Eq.~(\ref{eq:I_RL-ac}) can be extracted from Eq.~(\ref{eq:G_lesser-ac}):